spryker/spryker-docs/docs/marketplace/dev/architecture-overview/202108.0/marketplace-architecture-overview-domain-model.md

 ![Domain Model](https://confluence-connect.gliffy.net/embed/image/02c4183f-2823-4371-ba91-aa5f9585998b.png?utm_medium=live&utm_source=custom)

 #### Merchant
 Is a core domain object in Marketplace.
 Merchant represents an entity of a third-party seller on a shop.
+In other setups (such as "big box retail"), Merchant can represent a branch of a chain of stores.
 Merchants use MerchantPortal to manage their profile, catalog, and sales.

 Learn more about [Marketplace Merchant here](/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-merchant-feature-walkthrough.html).